 As a matter of fact, a study conducted by the University of Washington confirms that self-esteem is formed and consolidated from the first years of childhood (more precisely around the age of 5).
 These findings deny the idea that self-esteem is formed mainly during adolescence.

-Parenting Habits That Affect Self-Esteem in Children
+Parenting Habits That Affect Their Children’s Self-Esteem

 Being a parent can be the hardest job in the world.
 No one has an instruction manual at hand, or universal valid guidelines to follow.
 We rely on common sense, love, instinct, and sometimes on the advice of experts.